-- .
-Even though the logo was initially developed in 1972 to promote tourism in New York City, it has evolved into much more than that.
+- Even though the logo was initially developed in 1972 to promote tourism in New York City, it has evolved into much more than that.
 Many people enjoy it for its compelling appearance and overall appeal.Its simplicity and basic concept still blended together beautifully in order to create the “WOW” aspect that still pleases millions of people four decades later.

 Overnight success is impossible within any type of art – especially a market that is as saturated as graphic design.
 If you are spend too much time and effort searching for the “perfect” design, you will find yourself spending more time waiting than creating.
 View each wrong mistake as one step closer to getting it right; do not allow them to discourage you.

 Use the collaboration and discussion groups within Designhill to get the honest feedback of your peers within this market.
 Doing so will make it much easier for you to work towards creating a design that more people will love besides just you.